The Elder Scrolls V: Skyrim

-The Elder Scrolls V: Skyrim is an action role-playing video game developed by Bethesda Game Studios and published by Bethesda Softworks.
-It is the fifth main installment in The Elder Scrolls series, following 2006's The Elder Scrolls IV: Oblivion, and was released worldwide for Microsoft Windows, PlayStation 3, and Xbox 360 on November 11, 2011.
+The Elder Scrolls V: Skyrim is a 2011 action role-playing game developed by Bethesda Game Studios and published by Bethesda Softworks.
+It is the fifth main installment in The Elder Scrolls series, following The Elder Scrolls IV: Oblivion (2006), and was released worldwide for Windows, PlayStation 3, and Xbox 360 on November 11, 2011.
+Skyrim was developed using the Creation Engine.
+The team opted for a unique and more diverse open world than Oblivion's Imperial Province of Cyrodiil, which game director and executive producer Todd Howard considered less interesting by comparison.

-The game is set 200 years after the events of Oblivion, and takes place in Skyrim, the northernmost province of Tamriel.
-Its main story focuses on the player's character, the Dragonborn, on their quest to defeat Alduin the World-Eater, a dragon who is prophesied to destroy the world.
-Over the course of the game, the player completes quests and develops the character by improving skills.
-The game continues the open world tradition of its predecessors by allowing the player to travel anywhere in the game world at any time, and to ignore or postpone the main storyline indefinitely.
+The game is set 200 years after the events of Oblivion and takes place in Skyrim, the northernmost province of Tamriel, a continent on the planet Nirn.
+Its main story focuses on the player character, the Dragonborn, on their quest to defeat Alduin the World-Eater, a dragon prophesied to destroy the world.
+Throughout the game, the player completes quests and develops the character by improving skills.
+The game continues the open world tradition of its predecessors by allowing the player to travel to discovered locations in the game world at any time, and to ignore or postpone the main storyline indefinitely.

-Skyrim was developed using the Creation Engine, which was rebuilt specifically for the game.
-The team opted for a unique and more diverse open world than Oblivions Imperial Province of Cyrodiil, which game director and executive producer Todd Howard considered less interesting by comparison.
-Upon release, the game received critical acclaim, with praise for its character advancement, world design, visuals, and dual-wielding combat, and is considered to be one of the greatest video games ever made.
-Criticism targeted the melee combat, dragon battles, and numerous technical issues present at launch.
-The game shipped over seven million copies within the first week of its release, and sold 30 million copies on all platforms by 2016, making it one of the best-selling video games in history.
+Upon release, the game received critical acclaim, with praise for its character advancement, world design, visuals, and the ability to dual-wield in combat.
+Criticism targeted the melee combat, dragon battles, and numerous technical issues at launch.
+The game shipped over seven million units within the first week of its release and had sold over 20 million units by June 2013.
+It is considered one of the greatest video games ever made and is credited as influencing later fantasy and open world games.

-Three downloadable content (DLC) add-ons were released—Dawnguard, Hearthfire and Dragonborn—which were bundled along with the base game into The Elder Scrolls V: Skyrim – Legendary Edition and released in June 2013.
-A remastered version, The Elder Scrolls V: Skyrim – Special Edition, was released for Windows, PlayStation 4 and Xbox One in October 2016, with all three DLC expansions and a graphical upgrade.
-A port for the Nintendo Switch was released in November 2017.
-A separate virtual reality-only version, The Elder Scrolls V: Skyrim VR, was released in November 2017 for PlayStation 4 using PlayStation VR, and for Windows-based VR headsets in April 2018.
-In addition, the Special Edition was released on PlayStation 5 and Xbox Series X/S as part of the compilation The Elder Scrolls V: Skyrim – Anniversary Edition in November 2021, with a Nintendo Switch version of the compilation following in September 2022.
+Three downloadable content (DLC) add-ons were released: Dawnguard, Hearthfire and Dragonborn, which were bundled along with the base game into the "Legendary Edition" released in June 2013.
+A remastered version subtitled Special Edition, containing all three DLC add-ons along with a graphical upgrade, was released in October 2016; a port for the Nintendo Switch was released in November 2017 alongside a separate virtual reality-the only version titled Skyrim VR.
+In addition, the remastered version was bundled with additional Creation Club content and released as the "Anniversary Edition" in 2021–22.
+A sequel, The Elder Scrolls VI, is currently in development.